-UMBC Scholar recipients are required to maintain a minimum grade point average (which may vary depending upon their awarded scholarship) as well as maintain full-time (12+ credits) enrollment each fall and spring semester.
+UMBC Scholar recipients are required to maintain a minimum cumulative grade point average (which may vary depending upon their awarded scholarship) as well as maintain full-time (12+ credits) enrollment each fall and spring semester.
 Scholars are required to sign an agreement in order to officially accept their offer by the published deadline.

 If scholars have questions concerning their agreement, they may access an electronic copy through myUMBC and view the terms and conditions of their scholarship.
 Scholars awarded prior to Spring 2015 may contact the Merit Scholarship Unit to access a copy of their agreement.